 In 1885, the Board of Supervisors appointed Frank J. Wattron as the constable of Holbrook.
 The next year he was elected Navajo County Sheriff.
 To fill the vacancy, the Board of Supervisors appointed three constables for the precinct of Holbrook to take Wattron's place presumably because of the frequent gunfights on the dusty streets.
 The infamous Bucket of Blood saloon was next door to Wattron's own drugstore and bar.
 While serving as Sheriff, Wattron gained notoriety for sending this invitation to local officials: "You are hereby cordially invited to attend the hanging of one: George Smiley, Murderer.
 His soul will be swung into eternity on Dec.
 8, 1899, at 2 o'clock p.m. sharp.
 The latest improved methods in the art of scientific strangulation will be employed and everything possible will be done to make the surroundings cheerful and the execution a success."
 Source: Navajo County Historical Society.

-On January 6, 1894, Prescott Constable Louis C. Miller, shot Prescott Police Chief Miles Archibald.
-Seems the constable had arrested a suspect on a warrant but the Police Chief took exception and during an argument that ensued Archibald was shot at least twice.
-Other notable constables: Nathan Parda Pierce, on June 3, 1868, was elected as the first Prescott Constable.
-In 1878, Virgil Earp, brother of famous Wyatt Earp, was operating a sawmill when he was elected Constable of the Prescott Precinct.
-Source: City of Prescott Police Dept. historical records.
+On the evening of January 6, 1894, Prescott Constable Louis C. Miller shot Prescott Police Chief Miles Archibald.
+Seems the constable had arrested a suspect on a warrant but the Police Chief took exception and during an argument that ensued both lawmen drew arms on each other.
+Chief Archibald was shot twice in the shoulders.
+Constable Miller was exonerated in court.

 In 1922, Constable R. L. McDonald climbed up the side of Tempe Butte, armed with a Winchester rifle, and arrested Bill and Babe Lawrence who had fled there after the murder of a deputy sheriff and a highway patrolman.
 Bill was later sentenced to death by hanging.
 McDonald received a $2500 reward, a princely sum in those days.
 Source: Arizona Republican newspaper-1924.